Mikkaiser/restaurants-nest-api/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-A project made with the NestJS framework, a API built with MongoDB Database, and Mongoose, which is a Object Data Modeling - ODM!
+A project made with the NestJS framework, an API built with MongoDB Database, and Mongoose!

 by - Mikkaiser :wink: